ArgyChris/ArgyChris.github.io/_pages/cv.md

 Work experience
 ======
 * Feb.
-2021-Now: Postdoctoral Researcher at Centre for Research and Technology Hellas, Thessaloniki, Greece
+2021-Now: Postdoctoral Researcher at The Centre for Research and Technology Hellas, Thessaloniki, Greece

 * Aug.
 2017-Jul.
 2020: Researcher (Engineer) at Diagnos Inc., Montreal, Canada

 * Jan.
 2012-Sep.
-2012: Research Assistant at University of Thessaly, Lamia, Greece
+2012: Research Assistant at The University of Thessaly, Lamia, Greece

 * Jan.
 2010-Apr.
-2010: Research Assistant at Aristotle University of Thessaloniki, Thessaloniki, Greece
+2010: Research Assistant at The Aristotle University of Thessaloniki, Thessaloniki, Greece

 Skills
 ======